MatthewMancino/PuzzleSolver/README.txt

-Author: Matthew Mancino
-Submission Entry: 1.0
+Heuristic Function Used: For monitor problem I used the heuristic of the sum of euclidean distances between the all the sensors and all the targets.
+For the aggregation problem I used a different version of the problem

+This is version one of my puzzlesolver.py and I would like to submit an additional file before midnight

-Python Version Used: 2.7
+Python Version: 2.7
-Additional Python libraries used?
-N/A

-Description: I used the Queue class from the Python Queue package to build out the BFS and UCS implementation.
-As discussed in class, the BFS and UCS use FIFO Queues to keep track of the current search throughout the search space.
-Additionally, I used a stack to building of the IDDFS solution.

-For the sensor problem, I designed it so the initial state to be the sensor and For a BFS solution, the search algorithm would search through until it found the edge (InfraredBeam) with the shortest
+Python Libraries: Standard Docs
+I consulted a YouTube video with Bill Gates and the flapjack problem Final Submission

+For the monitor problem, the configuration with the longest monitoring time is the goal state For the aggregation problem, the path with the shortest time delay is the goal state For the pancake problem, the configuration of pancakes with every pancake in order is the goal state

-    Euclidean distance between the sensor and the target.
+The heuristic for the monitor problem is the sum of the euclidean distance between the sensors and targets
-  For the UCS solution, the search algorithm would search the same way however the data structure used would be a PQ with the Power loss function used as evaluating a path cost.
-  For the IDDFS solution, the

-For the data aggregation problem,
-  For the BFS solution,
-  For the UCS solution,
-  For the IDDFS solution,